sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Bank of America is pretty good in the SF/Bay Area.
 Chase is OK there too.
 They also have many branches there - and they are very nice!

-No need for envelopes, they scan your cheques, etc.
+BoA and Chase have ATMs that scan cheques instead of using envelopes.
+Others might have this too.

 Wells Fargo is known for being super nice.